Consistent SDNs through Network State Fuzzing: Methodology

 Binary hash chain in \vrd gives \system better accuracy, however, we lose the ability to \emph{automatically} localize the Type-p match faults where the path remains the same and rules matched are different since the \vpd bloom filter remains the same.
 To summarize, detection will happen always, but localization can happen automatically only in the case of two conditions holding simultaneously: a) when traffic is production; and b) when there is a change in path since \vpd bloom filter will be different.
 In most cases, fuzz traffic is not permitted in the network.
 Recall active traffic can be injected from any switch in between a source-destination pair.
 In such cases, the $R_f$ will still be detected and can be localized by either manual polling of the switches or hop-by-hop traversal from source to destination.
-Blackholes~\cite{everflow} for critical flows can be detected as \consistencychecker generates an alarm after a chosen time of some seconds if it does not receive any packet pertaining to that flow\footnote{Blackholes for non-critical flows can be detected and localized through polling of the switches.}.
+Blackholes for critical flows can be detected as \consistencychecker generates an alarm after a chosen time of some seconds if it does not receive any packet pertaining to that flow.
 For localizing silent random packet drops, MAX-COVERAGE~\cite{maxcoverage} algorithm can be implemented on \consistencychecker.